Safecast/bGeigieZen/README.md

 This repo is for development of the bGeigieZen.

-For buying one goto https://bgeigiezen.safecast.jp
+For more information or ordering a kit or assemabled one, goto https://bgeigiezen.safecast.jp